-A little over a decade ago, a woman named Jamie Kern Lima (that’s her pictured here) went on QVC live and bared her unfiltered, real complexion for the world to see.
+A little over a decade ago, a woman named Jamie Kern Lima (that’s her pictured here) went on QVC and bared her unfiltered, real complexion for the world to see.
 As someone who dealt with redness on her face caused by rosacea, it was a bit of a shock for viewers to watch someone put themselves out there so boldly.

 That woman was the founder of IT Cosmetics, and she was determined to show everyone how to cover redness on their face using her own line of gentle, game-changing skincare and makeup products.
-In real time, viewers watched her redness disappear.
+In real time, viewers watched her ruddy cheeks disappear.
 It was such an impactful moment that the product completely sold out.

 What Is Skin Redness?